mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 I have no trouble reading pages of HTML, but whoever wrote the legislation was straight up making up words.
 Eventually, I was able to divine the following wisdoms from the Times New Roman tea leaves:

+* Defamation is where you get in trouble for publishing something that makes someone look bad.
-* It's not defamation to publish something negative about someone if it's true
+  * But, it's not defamation if you prove it's _true_
-* Having Tony Abbott's passport number isn't a crime, but using it to commit identity fraud is
+* Having Tony Abbott's passport number isn't a crime
+  * But using it to commit identity fraud would be
+* There are laws about what it's okay to do on a computer
-* The Laws About Computers are roughly: If u EVER even LOOK at a computer the wrong way, the FBI will instantly slam jam you into the shadow realm
+  * The things it's okay to do are: If u EVER even LOOK at a computer the wrong way, the FBI will instantly slam dunk you in a legal fashion dependent on the legislation in your area

-I am possibly the furthest thing you can be from a lawyer, so I'm sure I don't need to tell you not to take this as legal advice.
+I am possibly the furthest thing you can be from a lawyer.
+So, I'm sure I don't need to tell you not to take this as legal advice.
 But, if you _are_ the kind of person who takes legal advice from mango blog posts, who am I to stand in your way?
 Not a lawyer, that's who.
 Don't do it.

 You know what, maybe I needed help.
 From an adult.
-With like, leather shoes.
-"Yeah, maybe I should get some of that free government legal advice", I thought.
+Someone whose 3-year old kid has been buying iPad apps for months because their parents can't figure out how to turn it off.
+"Yeah, maybe I should get some of that free government legal advice", I thought to myself, legally.
 That seemed like a pretty common thing, so I thought it should be easy to do.
 I took a big sip of water and googled "free legal advice".

 ### trying to ask a lawyer if i gone and done a crime